-The Shiba Inu universe also consists of a decentralized exchange, called Shibaswap, and two other tokens, “LEASH” and “BONE” (see below).
+The Shiba Inu universe also consists of two other tokens, “LEASH” and “BONE” (see below).

-Finally, the community is also championing a rescue campaign for Shiba Inu dogs.
-All you need to do is make purchases on Amazon through smile.amazon.com and select Shiba Inu Rescue Association (a 501(c)3 as your preferred nongovernmental organization).
-This will allow a percentage of your purchase to be donated to a cause focusing on helping Shiba Inu dogs in need.
+The community also champions a rescue campaign for Shiba Inu dogs.
+Until recently, you could support it through purchases on Amazon through smile.amazon.com and select Shiba Inu Rescue Association (a 501(c)3 as your preferred nongovernmental organization), but Amazon is currently winding down their Smile program.

 What is ShibaSwap?